named-josie/Named-josie/README.md

 - 📫 How to reach me **named.josie@gmail.com**

-⚡ @@Some fun things about me@@ ⚡
+⚡ Some fun things about me ⚡
-* I think I am Funny
+♡ I think I am Funny
-* I was born on Friday 13th
+♡ I was born on Friday 13th
-* I love traveling
+♡ I love traveling
-* I'm into all things Disney, especially Marvel
+♡ I'm into all things Disney, especially Marvel
-* My weakness is Pizza.🍕
+♡ My weakness is Pizza.🍕

 <h3 align="left">Connect with me:</h3>
 <p align="left">